Influencing Factors of Sharps Container Design

 LARGE APERTURE WITH NO-HAND-ACCESS SAFETY-TRAY MECHANISM

 The Sharpsmart is equipped with a larger opening than your standard sharps container – making it easier and safer to dispose of sharps.
 An added layer of protection with the opening is the no-hand access safety-tray mechanism.
 It is impossible to reach in and retrieve any contents from the container.
+The other Sharpsmart opening option is our Access Plus model - Click here to learn about our (2) types of lid openings.

 The tilt-tray in the Sharpsmart can perceive even the most lightweight of sharps – automatically dipping back to dispose of the sharp once it hits the tray.